 Passive GPS solutions record travel activity to the internal memory of the device.
 Information such as route traveled, speed-driven and more are all recorded and stored upon the car tracker.
 This data can then be reviewed once the tracker is removed from the target vehicle and downloaded.
 Here is a real-world example of how technology is employed successfully.
-The California Department of Fish and Wildlife receive a top about a poacher illegally hunting mountain lions.
+The California Department of Fish and Wildlife received a top about a poacher illegally hunting mountain lions.
 The suspect is identified and shown to be frequenting areas where mountain lion populations are dwindling.
 The California Department of Fish and Wildlife acquires a warrant, puts a vehicle tracker on the car of the suspect, and then removes the GPS after a month.
 The data shows the suspect was indeed at the location where each mountain lion shooting took place.
 The California Department of Fish and Wildlife have their man and can move forward with an arrest.

-The California Department of Fish and Wildlife have a tremendously challenging task and the work they do is for all of us.
+The California Department of Fish and Wildlife has a tremendously challenging task and the work they do is for all of us.
 GPS monitoring systems are helping to make that job a little easier which is fantastic because when they do their job effectively it means they are preserving wildlife and essentially nature for everyone for generations to come.

 Conservation Top Priority For U.S. Fish and Wildlife Service